-Your projector is designed to be installed in one of four possible installation locations:
+Your projector is designed to be installed in one of two possible installation locations:

-- Floor in front of screen;

-- 2. Ceiling in front of screen;

-- 3. Floor at rear of screen:
+- Floor in front of screen - Floor at rear of screen

-- 4. Ceiling at rear of screen.

 Your room layout or personal preference will dictate which installation location you select.
 Take into consideration the size and position of your screen, the location of a suitable power outlet, as well as the location and distance between the projector and the rest of your equipment.